Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Results

 \subsection{Scaling Relations}

-\Cref{fig:mstar vs mbh scaling relation} shows the relation between stellar mass of the host galaxies and SMBH masses for our fiducial set of parameters as well as for different assumptions regarding the SMBH location and merger treatment.
-In all cases, SMBHs reach similar masses ($M_{\rm BH}\gtrsim{}10^{7.5}$ $M_\odot$) in massive galaxies ($M_* \gtrsim{}10^{11}$ $M_\odot$).
+\Cref{fig:mstar vs mbh scaling relation} shows the relation between the stellar mass of the host galaxies and SMBH masses for our fiducial set of parameters as well as for different assumptions regarding the SMBH location and merger treatment.
+In all cases, SMBHs reach similar masses ($M_{\rm BH}\gtrsim 10^{7.5}$ $M_\odot$) in massive galaxies ($M_* \gtrsim 10^{11}$ $M_\odot$).
 Different combinations of SMBH location and merger treatment result in different tracks ( see \citealt{Volonteri2012} for details) in the $M_* - M_{\rm BH}$ plane, notably at high redshift.
 For each case, efficient SMBH growth starts around a similar stellar mass threshold $\sim 10^{10}$ $M_\odot$.

 The growth trend of SMBHs shown in \Cref{fig:mstar vs mbh scaling relation} can be divided into three phases.
 During phase I ($M_* < 10^{8.5} M_\odot$), the contribution of black hole mergers to the total SMBH mass is negligible.
 Instead, early SMBH growth is driven by accretion from the densest central region (upper panels in \Cref{fig:mstar vs mbh scaling relation}).
-In this scenario, the average SMBH-galaxy co-evolution follows the local scaling relation for AGN galaxies in \cite{ReinesVolonteri2015}.
-In contrast, the early growth (lower panels in \Cref{fig:mstar vs mbh scaling relation}) of SMBHs is shifted if they reside in average density central regions.
+In this scenario, the growth of SMBHs and their host galaxies follow the local scaling relation for AGN galaxies in \cite{ReinesVolonteri2015}.
+In contrast, the early growth of SMBHs is shifted if they reside in average density central regions, lower panels in \Cref{fig:mstar vs mbh scaling relation}.

 During phase II ($8.5 < \log(M_*/M_\odot) < 10$), SMBH mergers play an important role.
-In particular, they increase the mass of the most massive central SMBH at fixed stellar mass of the host galaxy.
+In particular, SMBH mergers contribute more to the growth of the SMBH mass than gas accretion.
 In contrast, SMBH growth stalls during this phase if SMBH mergers are not considered.
 In our sample, the contribution from mergers peaks at $2 < z < 6$ (see \Cref{fig:BH growth for different accretion contribution}).
 The impact of mergers is more pronounced when the seed mass is heavier.
 We refer the reader to \Cref{Appendix:Additional analysis} for the comparison of different seed masses.